red-gate/level-up-academy/web-training/JavaScript/Week 7 - NPM/Instructions.md

 ## NPX

-npx is a npm package runner (x probably stands for eXecute).
-The typical use is to download and run a package temporarily or for trials. create-react-app is an npm package that is expected to be run only once in a project's lifecycle.
+`npx` is a npm package runner (x probably stands for eXecute).
+The typical use is to download and run a package temporarily or for trials.

+If you are curious, you can run your "production grade app" with `npx serve -l 1234 ./dist` (fires up the [serve](https://www.npmjs.com/package/serve) mini web server on port 1234 to serve the contents of your `dist` folder).

+`create-react-app` is an npm package that is expected to be run only once in a project's lifecycle.
 Hence, it is preferred to use npx to install and run it in a single step.

 - Run the instructions from [react docs](https://reactjs.org/docs/create-a-new-react-app.html) to create a react app and run it